trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 This keychain provides better performance and durability than the standard plastic keychain.
 This keychain swivels 360° and is designed to withstand the stresses of demanding use.
 This can be purchased from the [OnlyKey store](https://onlykey.io/collections/keychains/products/heavy-duty-metal-keychain?variant=7154240028716).
 {% include image.html file="51vOBo8vUSL._SL1000_.jpg"  max-width="248" %}

-#### Standard Plastic Keychain DIY

-If you don't like how far your OnlyKey hangs off of your keyring then follow these instructions to create a nice short keychain.
-You can do this yourself all that is needed is a pair of scissors.

-{% include callout.html content="**Step 1.** As shown in the diagram below, pull excess through clip opening and tie a second knot approximately at the length of the end of the plastic attachment." type="default" %}

-{% include image.html file="image64.jpg" max-width="156" %}

-{% include callout.html content="**Step 2.** Put the knot back through the clip opening and remove the keychain to make sure there is enough length left to fit over plastic attachment, if not increase length and re-tie knot." type="default" %}

-{% include image.html file="image70.jpg" max-width="179" %}

-{% include callout.html content="**Step 3.** Finally, cut off the first knot and enjoy your optimum length keychain." type="default" %}

-{% include image.html file="image9.jpg" max-width="134" %}

 ## Troubleshooting {#troubleshooting}